Andy4495/TI_Platform_Cores_For_Arduino/README.md

 dial tcp 107.180.20.87:80: connect: connection timed out
 ```

 Then try replacing the index file with the corresponding ["minimal" file][13] from this repo.
-The "minimal" platform configurations should slightly speed up the run times and reduce timeout errors when running the compile-arduino-sketches action.
+The "minimal" platform configurations should speed up the run times and reduce timeout errors when running the `compile-arduino-sketches` action.

 ### MSP432 Support